carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed-intro.md

 teaching: 20
 exercises: 20
 questions:
-- How can we extract vector representations of individual words rather than documents?
+- "How can we extract vector representations of individual words rather than documents?"
-- What sort of research questions can be answered with word embedding models?
+- "What sort of research questions can be answered with word embedding models?"
 objectives:
-- Understand the difference between document embeddings and word embeddings
+- "Understand the difference between document embeddings and word embeddings "
-- Introduce the Gensim python library and its word embedding fucntionality
+- "Introduce the Gensim python library and its word embedding fucntionality"
-- Explore vector math with word embeddings using pretrained models
+- "Explore vector math with word embeddings using pretrained models"
-- Visualize word embeddings with the help of principal component analysis (PCA)
+- "Visualize word embeddings with the help of principal component analysis (PCA)"
-- Discuss word embedding use-cases
+- "Discuss word embedding use-cases"
 keypoints:
-- Word emebddings can help us derive additional meaning stored in text at the level of individual words
+- "Word emebddings can help us derive additional meaning stored in text at the level of individual words"
-- Word embeddings have many use-cases in text-analysis and NLP related tasks
+- "Word embeddings have many use-cases in text-analysis and NLP related tasks"
 ---

 ## Document/Corpus Embeddings Recap